openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 #### Create credential: `POST /v3/credentials`

-This example shows creating an EC2 style credential where the credentials are a combination of access_key and secret.
-Other credentials (such as access_key) may be supported by simply changing the content of the key data.
+This example shows creating an EC2-style credential where the credentials are a combination of `access_key` and `secret`.
+Other credentials (such as `access_key`) may be supported by simply changing the content of the key data.

 Request: